lapatric/rl-frozen-lake/README.md

 # OpenAI Gym and Python for Q-learning

-This repo follows the [Frozen Lake tutorial](https://www.gymlibrary.dev/environments/toy_text/frozen_lake/).
+This repo uses the [Frozen Lake environment](https://www.gymlibrary.dev/environments/toy_text/frozen_lake/) to train an agent using Q-learning - a model free reinforcement learning algorithm which relies on bottom-up dynamic programming.

 <img src="./frozenlaketrainingvis.gif" width="256">